 -

-Reviewers must bring to the attention of the Editor-in-Chief any information that may be reason to reject publication of a manuscript.
+Reviewers must bring any information that may be reason to reject the publication of a manuscript to the attention of the Editor-in-Chief.

 -

-Reviewer who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify us and excuse himself from the review process.
+A reviewer who feels unqualified to review the research reported in a manuscript or knows that its prompt review will be impossible should notify us and withdraw from the review process.

 -

-Reviewers must at any time evaluate manuscripts only for their intellectual content – in spite of using double-blind policy, we emphasize the requirement of full objectivity and no reference to be made to (even supposed) race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+Reviewers must at all time evaluate manuscripts only for their intellectual content; despite the double-blind policy, we emphasize the requirement of full objectivity and no reference to be made to (even supposed) race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.

 -

-The Editorial Board must keep information pertaining to submitted manuscripts confidential.
+The Editorial Board must keep information pertaining to the submitted manuscripts confidential.

 -